Take the Trail

 This mound, covered in earth and trees is a former reservoir built in 1881 to supply water to both Adelaide and Glenelg.
 Capable of holding 4.5 megalitres, (about two Olympic-size swimming pools) it was circular with brick walls, a concrete floor and a concrete roof supported by 58 iron columns standing on brick bases.

 The roof was then covered in soil and planted with grass.
 Two-thirds of the tank was below ground level.
 By 1946 the tank had been unused for some time and it was determined to remove it and most of its fittings.
-These works took until 1982 to be achieved and the tank has largely been filled with soil.
+These works took until 1982 to be achieved and the tank has been filled with soil.

-The reservoir was enclosed by a fence to keep out the cattle which grazed in the Park Lands at the time.
+While it was in use and for decades afterwards, the reservoir was enclosed by a fence to keep out the cattle which grazed in the Park Lands at the time.
 On the southern side of the reservoir, forming the northern enclosure of the South Terrace Croquet Club, you can still find remnants of the original wrought iron open picket fencing.

 Located in an incomplete ring on the south side of the former reservoir is a collection of London Plane Trees, that were planted in the 1940s.
 Several of these specimens have since been re- located resulting in the ground depressions.
 There were only two London Plane tree rings in South Australia.
 The other one, being relatively intact and healthy, is in the Adelaide Botanic Garden.